evanhayes44/Transmat/README.md

 ### Continuous Deployment (Vercel)

 The app is hosted on [Vercel](https://vercel.com).
-Vercel watches the `main` branch and automatically deploys on every push — no manual steps required.
+Vercel watches the `master` branch and automatically deploys on every push — no manual steps required.
 Environment variables are configured separately in the Vercel dashboard so the production build has access to them at build time.

-The full flow on every push to `main`:
+The full flow on every push to `master`:
 ```
-Push to main
+Push to master
-  → GitHub Actions runs lint + build (CI)
+  → GitHub Actions runs lint + tests + build (CI)
   → Vercel detects the push and deploys to production (CD)
   → Live site updates automatically
 ```